ros2/sros2/README.md

 That will be very quick, since it's just copying some very small text files.
 Now, we're ready to run a multi-machine talker/listener demo!

-First, on the machine running `talker`, we need to source the RTI variables, the SROS 2 installation tree, and then we can run `talker` in secure mode by setting the `ROS_SECURE_ROOT` environment variable to the local keystore:
+First, on the machine running `talker`, we need to source the RTI variables, the SROS 2 installation tree, and then we can run `talker` in secure mode by setting the `ROS_SECURITY_ROOT_DIRECTORY` environment variable to the local keystore:

 ```
 source ~/rti/rti_connext_dds-5.2.4/resource/scripts/rtisetenv_x64Linux3gcc4.8.2.bash'
 source ~/sros2/install/setup.bash
-RMW_IMPLEMENTATION=rmw_connext_cpp ROS_SECURE_ROOT=$HOME/sros2/demo_keys talker
+RMW_IMPLEMENTATION=rmw_connext_cpp ROS_SECURITY_ROOT_DIRECTORY=$HOME/sros2/demo_keys talker
 ```

 # Tips and Tricks